Arkansas mother, son shot and killed by ex-boyfriend laid to rest by family

-LITTLE ROCK, Ark — 1-in-3 women will be victims of physical abuse at the hands of a partner: that's the national average.
-Keeping in mind, many domestic violence situations are unreported.
+LITTLE ROCK, Ark — One in three women will be victims of physical abuse at the hands of a partner and many domestic violence situations are unreported.

 Related: Police: 8-year-old victim in Little Rock double homicide, suspect arrested